acadadev/rosrider_doc/05_PARAMETERS/README.md

 allowing the PID loop to focus solely on driving the required current rather than overcoming the motor's generated voltage.

- - `LEFT_KT` / `RIGHT_KT` The constant used to calculate the Back-EMF voltage from the motor's angular velocity (ω) when the motor is beginning to spin
+ - `LEFT_KT` / `RIGHT_KT` The constant used to calculate the Back-EMF voltage from the motor's angular velocity (ω) when the motor is beginning to spin.
- - `LEFT_KT_W` / `RIGHT_KT_W` A compensation factor that adjusts the Torque Constant linearly as the motor speed increases toward its maximum
+ - `LEFT_KT_W` / `RIGHT_KT_W` A compensation factor that adjusts the Torque Constant linearly as the motor speed increases toward its maximum.

 {% endcapture %}